Skip to content

 4. Quality – consumers expect good quality.
 As soon as it is anything less than expected, they will simply go elsewhere.

-At NAB, we will be demonstrating a range of solutions that support broadcasters with these needs.
-This includes our new Enigma Switch Matrix models, which offer improved performance and enhanced resilience to keep broadcasters connected.
+Enigma Switch Matrix models, offer improved performance and enhanced resilience to keep broadcasters connected.